 Controllers

 This is the core of the REST Framework.
 Projects typically already have an existing controller inheritance hierarchy, and different controllers which inherit from the same parent often need different REST Framework behavior.
 For these reasons, the framework ships a single RESTFramework::Controller module that you include into any controller you want to become a REST API controller.
-Behavior is then configured via class attributes — most notably model, bulk, excluded_actions, fields, and field_config.
+Behavior is then configured via class-level attributes (backed by RRF’s rrf_class_attribute helper).
+Assignments are local by default; wrap them in a propagate block to share them with child controllers (see the note below).

 The Controller Module